huysamen/paystack-go/README.md

 - **List Settlements**: Get all settlements with status, date, and subaccount filtering
 - **List Settlement Transactions**: Retrieve transactions within a specific settlement

+### Terminal

+- **Send Event**: Send invoice or transaction events to terminal devices
+- **Fetch Event Status**: Check delivery status of events sent to terminals
+- **Fetch Terminal Status**: Check online and availability status of terminals
+- **List Terminals**: Get all terminals available on your integration
+- **Fetch Terminal**: Retrieve detailed terminal information by ID
+- **Update Terminal**: Modify terminal name and address details
+- **Commission Device**: Activate debug devices by linking to your integration
+- **Decommission Device**: Unlink debug devices from your integration

 ### Verification